Voice of Cards: The Beasts of Burden

 Reviews

-• The skill acquisition system is heavily reliant on RNG, leading to frustrating gameplay where players may struggle to obtain desired skills, making combat feel repetitive and dull.
+• The skill acquisition system is heavily reliant on RNG, making it frustrating for players to obtain desired skills and leading to repetitive gameplay.

 • “Yoko Taro's signature style ensures that emotional moments and unexpected twists are plentiful, resulting in a solid and entertaining storyline.”